 However, Dolby Vision's presentation still varies from film to film, much like it did when those films were released, although, it appears to have improved across the board since it was first introduced.

-Take The Batman, which has quickly become a go-to testing film since its release last year.
+Take The Batman, which has quickly become a go-to testing film since its release last in 2022.
 Its 4K Blu-ray transfer is already very good, but when paired with a Dolby Vision-equipped TV, it looks even better thanks to the enhanced contrast and more vivid colours.
-Top Gun: Maverick is another great example of a recent film that we find ourselves using as a Dolby Vision benchmark, as it too benefits from the enhanced image depth and more vibrant colours.
+Top Gun: Maverick is another great example of a film that we find ourselves using as a Dolby Vision benchmark, as it too benefits from the enhanced image depth and more vibrant colours.

 How can you watch Dolby Vision?